Romain Brégerie

-Romain Brégerie (born 9 August 1986) is a French footballer who plays as a centre-back.
+Romain Brégerie (born 9 August 1986) is a French former footballer who played as a centre-back.

 Career

 After moving from FC Girondins de Bordeaux in summer 2008 to FC Metz, the defender was loaned to LB Châteauroux in January 2010.
 In June 2011 he signed a two-year contract with Dynamo Dresden.
 On 4 July 2014, he signed a one-year contract with SV Darmstadt 98.
 In January 2018, he returned to Darmstadt, joining on loan from Ingolstadt 04 for the second half of the season.